 On Xbox One, and therefore the Xbox Series X, as well as PS4 versions of Outriders can be pre-ordered for £54.99.

-The game's demo will drop on February 25 and will offer a few hours of the game.
+The game's demo will drop on February 25 and will offer a few hours of the game as part of its 22GB download.

-All four character classes will be available,e and progress will transfer over.
+All four character classes will be available and progress will transfer over.

 “We believe it’s important that players get to experience a new IP like Outriders before release, so that you can decide for yourselves whether the game is something you wish to pre-order, purchase or play,” developer People Can Fly noted.